argilla-io/argilla/README.md

 ### What is Argilla?

-Argilla is an open-source MLOps tool for building and managing training data for Natural Language Processing.
+Argilla is an open-source MLOps tool for building and managing data for Natural Language Processing.

 ### What can I use Argilla for?
 Argilla is useful if you want to:

-- create a data set for training a model.
+- create a dataset for training a model.

 - evaluate and improve an existing model.

 - monitor an existing model to improve it over time and gather more training data.

 ### What do I need to start using Argilla?
 You need to have a running instance of Elasticsearch and install the Argilla Python library.
 The library is used to read and write data into Argilla.
 To get started we highly recommend using Jupyter Notebooks so you might want to install Jupyter Lab or use Jupiter support for VS Code for example.

 ### How can I "upload" data into Argilla?
 Currently, the only way to upload data into Argilla is by using the Python library.

 This is based on the assumption that there's rarely a perfectly prepared dataset in the format expected by the data annotation tool.

 Argilla is designed to enable fast iteration for users that are closer to data and models, namely data scientists and NLP/ML/Data engineers.